epn-vespa/tutorials/ExPRES-tutorial/ExPRES-Tutorial.md

 <img src="https://raw.githubusercontent.com/megadiesel705/tutorials/master/ExPRES-tutorial/img/2d-movie.png" width="300" alt="2d-movie">

-ExPRES can also display the position of the observed sources in the “field of view” of the instrument.
-This is done by adding a “2D movie” in the simulation (click on ￼ 2D movie).
+ExPRES can also display the position of the observed sources in the *field of view* of the instrument.
+This is done by adding a *2D movie* in the simulation (click on ￼ 2D movie).

 Then, it is needed to specify the Field of view opening in degrees, that is the extent of the part of the sky to be displayed.
 It is also needed to specify the subcycling for the movie, that is the number of simulation time steps between to successive pictures.

 <img src="https://raw.githubusercontent.com/megadiesel705/tutorials/master/ExPRES-tutorial/img/2d-movie-2.png" width="300" alt="2d-movie-2">

 *3D movies*
 ExPRES can also display the celestial bodies and sources position in 3D.
-This is done by adding a “3D movie” in the simulation (click on ￼ 3D movie).
+This is done by adding a *3D movie* in the simulation (click on ￼ 3D movie).

 The trajectories of the satellites and observers can be displayed by checking the corresponding checkboxes.
 ￼